Encharted Cook

 • Lemon Juice - Lemon juice is excellent for adding acidity to a dish, sauce, or drink which can brighten the flavor of food.

 • Simple Syrup - Simple syrup is a sweet liquid made from sugar and water that are simmered just until a clear liquid is formed.
 The syrup can then be cooled and stored to sweeten beverages and foods.
+Honey makes a terrific substitution for simple syrup.
+I like orange blossom honey, which tastes fantastic in this slushy.

 • Fresh Strawberries (for Garnish) - Just one lovely fresh strawberry makes an elegant garnish for this frozen drink.
 But if you don't have any fresh strawberries, you can use a small cocktail paper umbrella or just serve it with a pretty straw.

-How to Make Strawberry Rosé Slushies
+How to Make The Best Strawberry Rosé Slushies

 A red and black blender contains the ingredients for a wine slushy which includes frozen whole strawberries and pink rosé wine.